 How to Control Cravings and Make Your Weight Loss Permanent

-When our blood sugar levels drop because we haven’t eaten in a while or have eaten very high sugar foods, we crave sugary foods to raise the sugar back up.
+- Avoid sugary foods and processed carbs to prevent leptin surges and blood sugar crashes that increase appetite and bring back memories of past experiences.
+When our blood sugar levels drop because we haven’t eaten in a while, or we have eaten very high sugar foods, we crave sugary foods to raise the sugar back up.
 And although it’s rare, ice cube cravings have been associated with iron deficiency anemia.

-4. Avoid trigger foods for 30 days.
+- Avoid trigger foods for 30 days.
 Your brain has a great memory!
-If you really want to stop food cravings, one of the best ways is to avoid eating those foods for a set period of time.
-This isn’t easy, because you will go through a withdrawal process, but it’s critical you stick to it if you want to kick the habit.
-The good thing is that you only have to do this for about 4 weeks Find healthier options to grab when you’re craving chocolate, sweets, cheese or chips—stuff like low-glycemic smoothies and desserts, fresh fruits and other vegetables.
+If you really want to control cravings, one of the best ways is to avoid eating those foods for a set period of time.
+This isn’t easy because you will go through a withdrawal process, but it’s critical you stick to it if you want to kick the habit.
+The good thing is that you only have to do this for about 4 weeks Find healthier options to grab when you’re craving chocolate, sweets, cheese or chips.
+Try foods like low-glycemic index smoothies and desserts, fresh fruits and other vegetables.
 Keep these healthy foods on hand, and try to think about it like you’re adding in, rather than taking out.
 Your brain will actually change over time.
 Your body will start to crave the healthy, whole foods once you begin to make them your new habit.
 The junk just won’t taste the same!
-If you have changed from whole milk to low fat milk a few years ago think how whole milk tastes now!
+If you have changed from whole milk to low fat milk a few years ago, think how whole milk tastes now!